 - Transport: factor in rideshare/taxi if you’re not walking

-Money tip: pick one “big spend” night (ticket/show) and keep the other nights casual.
+Money tip: pick one “big spend” night (ticket/show), then keep the other nights casual.
+That’s usually the best fun-to-cost ratio.

 Dress code (easy rules)